-To reserve a room, a student must complete and return the housing application with the required \$150.00 deposit to the college's Housing Office.
+To reserve a room, a student must complete and return the housing application with the required \$150.00 deposit plus a \$75.00 cleaning fee to the college's Housing Office.

 Housing deposits should be in the form of a personal or certified check, credit card or a money order made payable to Texas State Technical College.
-The college will retain \$100.00 as a deposit for property loss or damage, excessive cleaning and repairs and \$50.00 for a cleaning fee.
+If necessary, the college will retain the deposit 0 as a deposit for property loss or damage and any excessive cleaning and repairs. and the \$75.00 will be retained for normal cleaning charges.
 The deposit will be refunded to the student upon official withdrawal from campus housing, minus any charges for damages, etc. incurred.
 To qualify for a housing deposit refund, the student must notify the Supervisor of Housing, in writing, 30 days prior to the start of the term.
 Students should allow 30 days for refunds.